 Take the next step

 We are proud to be one of the North East's leading independent schools.
-Enquire about joining our wonderful and thriving School community.
+Enquire today to join our school family.

 We encourage all our pupils to try new experiences and welcome suggestions as to what else you would like to see going on in school.

 School runs a thriving Drama Club where students from all year groups work together on a range of activities.
-The Drama Club often contributes to Open Day workshops, showcasing individual and group talents to prospective families and the local community.
-Each year, we stage a School production, alternating between a musical, we recently performed We Will Rock You in 2018.
+Drama Club students often contribute to Open Day workshops, showcasing individual and group talents to prospective families and the local community.
+Each year, we stage a school production; we recently performed Into The Woods, Matilda Junior and We Will Rock You.

 Music plays an important part in the life of many of our students.
 The subject is taught within the timetabled day during which students experience a broad range of composing and performing activities on a wide range of instruments, whilst developing their listening and appraising skills.

-Improving quality of life through better health, fitness and movement skills is the most basic of expectations from our Outdoor Education programme, but it runs so much deeper.
-Our students have opportunities to be involved in outdoor residentials, team building in our own Woodland School, the Duke of Edinburgh award programme, and outward bounds weekends, to name but a few.
+Improving quality of life through better health, fitness and movement skills is the most basic of expectation from our Outdoor Education programme, but it runs so much deeper.
+Our students have opportunities to be involved in outdoor residentials, team building in our own Forest School, the Duke of Edinburgh award programme, and Outward Bound Trust weekends, to name but a few.

-Building trust in their peers and confidence in themselves through collaboration in activities which promote physical and mental challenge in a range of environments, these activities demand perseverance and determination, problem solving and decision making as well as independence and self reliance, all of which builds resilience through both day-long and residential experiences.Read More
+Building trust in their peers and confidence in themselves through collaboration in challenges which promote physical and mental well-being in a range of environments, these activities demand perseverance and determination, problem solving and decision making as well as independence resilience.

 Teesside High School has an excellent tradition and reputation in competitive sport.
 Our co-curricular sports programme is at the heart of our pupil community.